 • José Juan Castro Hernández

-PhD in Marine Sciences, his research line focus on the assessment and management of artisanal and recreational fisheries.
+PhD in Marine Sciences, and director of the Biology Department of the ULPGC, his research line focus on the assessment and management of artisanal and recreational fisheries.
 He has developed studies of the biology, ecology and behavior of fishes, crustaceans, and cephalopods.
 His research also includes the development and deployment of fish aggregation devices (FADs).
 He is President and Coordinator of the Commission on Fisheries Forum of the Atlantic Society of Oceanographers.

 Academic position: Associate Professor at the ULPGC